PureBlancLiving/SQL/README.md

 ## Welcome to my SQL Portfolio!
 This code repository contains example of SQL I've written.
 Feel free to take a look and reach out if you have any questions.

-*This is an example portfolio for me to track my progress as I pivot from the insurance industry into tech, I'm so excicited! ;)
+*This is an example portfolio for me to track my progress as I pivot from the insurance industry into tech, I'm so excited! ;)

 Visit my website [go here!](https://pureblancliving.com)